Ritesh1909/PolicyPolicy-Based-RL-for-Lunar-Lander-Optimization/README.md

 ## Abstract

-We implement and analyze Policy-based algorithms on OpenAI Gym’s LunarLander-v2 environment, including the REINFORCE algorithm and variants of the actor-critic algorithm.
+Implement and analyze Policy-based algorithms on OpenAI Gym’s LunarLander-v2 environment, including the REINFORCE algorithm and variants of the actor-critic algorithm.
 The study involves experimenting with different values for multiple parameters to compare how these algorithms perform under varied settings.

 ## Introduction